 Accessible formats available in ACE

-Accessibility staff at each university can help users complete the conversion into a KESI (Kurzweil) file or MP3s upon request.
+Accessibility staff at each institution can help users complete the conversion into a KESI (Kurzweil) file or MP3s upon request.

 I need a book that isn’t available in ACE.
 Can you get it for me?

-If there is a book available in print at your university’s library that you need in an accessible format, we can digitize it for you on-demand and upload it to ACE.
+If there is a book available in print at your school’s library that you need in an accessible format, we can digitize it for you on-demand and upload it to ACE.

-Your local contact can provide you with more information on how long it usually takes to process and fulfill these live requests, as this may vary based on your university’s particular staffing and workflows.
+Your local contact can provide you with more information on how long it usually takes to process and fulfill these live requests, as this may vary based on your library’s particular staffing and workflows.
 Once we have received your request at Scholars Portal, the majority of our requests are digitized and uploaded within eight calendar days.
 The exact length of time required for digitization can vary based on availability of the book and other factors.
 You can learn more about this process in our behind-the-scenes video.

-Please remember that we are only able to provide you with access to books that are available in print at your university’s library.
-If there is a book you need that is not available at your university, please talk to your local contact.
+Please remember that we are only able to provide you with access to books that are available at your library.
+If there is a book you need that is not available at your school, please talk to your local contact.
 They may be able to offer alternative suggestions.

 There is a book already available in ACE, but I can’t access it.

-While all users can view the complete list of titles in the collection across all universities, you may only access the full text version of a book if your own university’s library owns a print copy.
+While all users can view the complete list of titles in the collection across all schools, you may only access the full text version of a book if your own library owns a copy.

 When we upload a new book to ACE, we check it against all of our participating universities’ library collections.
 If a university owns a copy of this book, we will grant their users access as well.
 However, this system is not always perfect.
 If you have found a book in ACE that you can’t access, check to see if your university’s library owns a copy (please note: the book must be the exact same edition).
 If it does, get in touch with your local ACE coordinator.
 The team at Scholars Portal can usually grant you access to the book within a day.